dwyl/phase-three/braga/README.md

 that as long as people have a quite place to focus on their work, it can be done from _anywhere_.

-Quite a few of the dwyl team members have worked remotely over the past couple of years from interesting places such as Bali, Japan, Mexico, Columbia, Spain, France, Belgium, Scotland, Portugal, USA, Canada, New Zealand etc (_the list goes on!_).
+Quite a few (_existing_) dwyl team members have worked remotely over the past couple of years from interesting places such as Bali, Japan, Mexico, Columbia, Spain, France, Scotland, Portugal, USA, Canada, Jamaica, New Zealand etc (_the list goes on!_).
 But until now we haven't been able to _provide_ the destination for people to go and live & work remotely.